-In this article, we present a comprehensive tem\-per\-a\-ture-dependent study employing generalized ellipsometry to investigate the nature of the charge-order phase transition in \ET.
-In a first step, Mueller matrix (MM) ellipsometry is conducted at room temperature to appropriately address the anisotropic optical behavior along the different crystallographic axes of \ET.
-It allows us to determine the crystal orientation relative to the laboratory frame and extract the real and imaginary parts of the dielectric function tensor along the crystallographic axes, including the unit cell angles.
-Subsequently, we analyze the temperature-dependent changes of the dielectric functions applying spectroscopic ellipsometry, revealing the charge-order phase transition.
-The crystal orientation acquired via MM is used in this analysis, taking advantage from the absence of crystallographic transitions.
-Afterwards, we employ an effective medium approximation (EMA) analysis to gain deeper insights into the phase transition.
-This approach establishes a quantitative relation between the insulator-metal transition and the volume fraction of the metallic phase within the insulating matrix.
+In this letter, we present a comprehensive temperature-dependent study employing generalized ellipsometry to investigate the anisotropic dielectric properties and the charge-order phase transition in \ET.
+In the first step, Mueller matrix (MM) ellipsometry is conducted at room temperature to appropriately address the anisotropic optical behavior of \ET.
+It allows us to determine the crystal orientation relative to the laboratory frame and extract the real and imaginary parts of the six components of the dielectric-function tensor, including the unit-cell angles.
+Subsequently, we analyze the temperature-dependent changes in the dielectric functions by applying spectroscopic ellipsometry, revealing the metal-insulator phase transition.
+The crystal orientation acquired via MM is used in this analysis, since the phase transition is solely driven by effective electronic correlation without breaking crystallographic symmetry.
+Based on the derived temperature-dependent dielectric functions, we discuss the changes appearing in the various excitations across the metal-insulator transition.